nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The input ID is invalid.

     * 3a1.
+Sellah shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The command format is incorrect.

+    * 3b1.
 Sellah shows an error message.

       Use case resumes at step 3.